-As we age, the number of pill bottles in the medicine cabinet just keeps growing.
-That makes medication management much more important.
-Even though people 65 and older make up only 12% of the population, they are responsible for 34% of overall prescription medicine usage and 30% of over the counter medicine usage, according to Medscape.
+As we age, the number of pill bottles in the medicine cabinet just keeps growing, which makes medication management much more important.
+Even though people 65 and older make up only 12% of the population, they are responsible for 34% of overall prescription medication usage and 30% of over-the-counter medicine usage, according to Medscape.

-With such a large percentage of medication usage in the older adult population, it’s not surprising that people being hurt by medicine is a major problem.
+With such a large percentage of medication usage and a smaller proportion of the overall population, it’s not surprising that adverse drug events, or when someone is hurt by medicine, are a major problem.
 The CDC says those events lead to about 1.3 million emergency room visits every year.

-If you’re in the group of people that have several prescriptions, over the counter medicines, and vitamins or supplements to keep track of, it’s imperative that you start keeping a thorough record of all the medicines you are taking and when you take them.
+If you’re in the group of people that have several prescription drugs, over-the-counter medicines, and vitamins or supplements to keep track of, it’s imperative that you start keeping a thorough record of all the medicines you are taking and when you take them.
 Here’s why.

 The Dangers of Medicine Mistakes